ast-hugger/fabulae/text/romulus-en.md

 I, Flavius, astonished, looked around, admiring the words of the senators and Crispus’s intelligence, barely able to contain myself.
 Fabricius, taking a deep breath, finally revealed: “Fortune favored us because we learned this in time, so that before his scheme reached full effectiveness, we could kill ‘Romulus’ in Campus Martius, or rather Remus, hidden beneath his brother’s guise.”

 Valerius, pausing briefly in silence, looked at Crispus with eyes filled with admiration.
-“Such a day for us, Crispus—how did you know all of this?”
+“Such a day for us, Crispus—but how did you know all of this?”

 ## Chapter IX: The Final Explanation